10 house cleaner tax deductions for cleaning businesses

 7. Marketing and advertising costs

 If you have a website, expenses for domain registration, hosting fees and any paid digital marketing services also qualify.
-Tracking your marketing expenses will make it easy to claim them at tax time and maximize your investment in growing your business.
+Tracking your marketing expenses will make it easy to claim them at tax time and maximize these small business tax deductions.

 8. Home office expenses